 “I…I’m from America.”
 What’s a Kirian?
 What’s Methiem?
 Those words didn’t make sense.
 His heart was trying to strangle him, climbing up into his mouth.
 One sweaty palm gripped his watch while the other dug fingernails into the dirt.
 Sam scrambled away, but hit the wall, his right leg spasming.
 The wood siding rose overhead, blocking his view of whatever was above them.
 Blocking escape.
 He looked past the man to the entrance of the alley.
-Unintelligible sounds wafted in.
+Unintelligible sounds wafted in, and a splash of some jaunty music.
 There were more people out there.
 Crowds.
 No escape that way.

 He was hyperventilating.
 Breathe deep.
 Aunt Martha’s sightless eyes filled his memory.
 No. Not her.
 She was his only family.

 The man, the…Kirian?…studied Sam.
 “A fledgling majus?
 Your first change to the Symphony?”
 A pause.
 “I did not make the portal.
 You were doing that.”

 He’s real.
 Oh God, he’s real.
 Where am I?
 “I have to get back!”
 Sam pointed to where the hole in the air had been.
 He was ready to accept anything at this point.
 “Can you make another one?
 I have to get home.
 I have to get back to her.”
 He was talking too fast, and tried to stop.
 “How do I get back?”
 Sam sniffed hard, then swallowed.
 His eyes burned, and hot trails ran down his face.
 Cold flesh at his fingertips, sightless eyes staring up.
 He would have to…clean up the body.
 She would accept no less.